Exodus Chapter 21

 21:5 And if the servant shall plainly say, I love my master, my wife, and my children ; I will not go out free

-21:7 And if a man sell his daughter to be a maidservant, she shall not go out as the menservants do.
+21:7 And if a man sell his daughter to be a maidservant, she shall not go out like the menservants do.

 21:9 And if he have betrothed her to his son, he shall deal with her after the manner of daughters.